Miscellaneous

 This section is to display photographs that have been taken on various explorations that don't fit into

-any other page on the site.
+any other page on the site and a few odds and ends.
 I hope you find them of interest!

 As a boy, I spent many an hour standing on the A38/Bristol Road South road bridge peering through the